 The Telkwa Hall Rum Punch

-I first learned about this punch at my cousin’s wedding in 1960.
+I first learned about this punch at my cousin’s wedding in the late 1950s.
 My mother and two uncles, one of them the bride’s father, began making the punch early on the day of the wedding.

 While under the influence of taste testing, my mother, who was the official organ player in our church, played so enthusiastically that my uncle had to march his daughter down the aisle in polka time.
-Later in the evening my cousin, the bride’s younger brother, mistakenly drank a couple of large glasses of the punch before folks realized what he was doing.
+The bride’s younger brother mistakenly drank a couple of large glasses of the punch before folks realized what he was doing.
 Too late.
 The Telkwa Hall was in full swing, and so was my cousin.
 Needless to say, the punch became and remains a big hit with young and old!

 3 bottles dark rum